Simple yet satisfying, these Roasted Maple Rosemary Carrots are a delicious side dish that's naturally vegan and gluten free.

 - Slice the carrots in half lengthways and place on a baking sheet.

-- Bake in the oven for 20 minutes, until carrots are tender, sizzling and bright in colour.
-Best enjoyed hot!
+- Bake in the oven for 25 minutes until carrots are tender, flipping once halfway through.

 If you’ve tried this recipe, please leave a comment or tip for others below.
 I'd love to know how you’ve made it your own!